Mathnerd314/stroscot/docs/Commentary/Code-Generation.rst

 This does imply that a PIE must be dynamically linked, in the sense of using the dynamic linker.
 Since the dynamic linker and the C library are closely intertwined, linking the PIE statically with the C library is unlikely to work in general.
 It is possible to design a statically linked PIE, in which the program relocates itself at startup time.
 The dynamic linker itself does this.
 However, there is no general mechanism for this at present.

+ABI
+---

+Swift 5 has a stable ABI, which has been `praised <https://gankra.github.io/blah/swift-abi/>`__.
+This allows dynamic linking to system-wide libraries.
+Dynamic linking means that the ABI (method signatures) is provided at compile time but the actual methods are only available at runtime via the system dynamic linker.

+An ABI consists of the names of some symbols together with their calling convention, which specifies the layout of types and return values.
+It is a property of the platform and toolchain.
+Linux C uses the Itanium ABI, Windows has MSVC (supported by LLVM) and also gcc can use Itanium.
+There are split conventions for 64-bit vs 32-bit.

+C++ templated and Rust generic functions ``template <typename T> bool process(T value)`` generate symbols for each type (monomorphization) but have no direct ABI.

+ABI should follow API, nothing can save API-breaking changes.
+Annotations optimize the ABI, at the cost of adding more ways to break compatibility.
+Swift made adding some annotations backwards-compatible.
+Example annotations are frozen (non-resilient) layout, exhaustively matchable, inlineable, non-subclassable, non-escaping.

+Example: we change ``{ path : ptr char } -> Maybe {size : int64_t}`` to ``{ path : ptr char } -> Maybe {last_modified_time : int64_t, size : int64_t}``.
+In Swift this only breaks ABI if the ``frozen`` annotation is present.
+By default types are resilient, meaning they are passed by reference and the size, alignment, stride, and extra inhabitants of types are looked up from the type's witness table at runtime.
+But this is only outside the ABI boundary, inside the dynamic library it can assume the representation.
+And pointers have uniform layout hence don't need the witness table.
+Swift compiles polymorphic APIs to a generic ABI, rather than monomorphizing.
+Also fields of resilient types are only exposed as getters and setters, so can be computed instead of being stored fields.

+Reabstraction thunks wrap closures with the wrong ABI.

+ownership is part of the calling convention:

+- function stores value and will release it
+- functions borrows value and does not keep it

+exceptions use a special calling convention with the error type boxed in a register.
+The caller initializes the “swift error” register to 0, and if there’s an exception the callee sets that register to hold the boxed error’s pointer.
+This makes error propagation really fast.

+binary compatibility - changes will not break memory-safety or type-safety.
+Observable behavior may change, and preconditions, postconditions, and invariants may break.
+If a value is inlined, the old value will be used in existing compiled objects.
+Removing functionality has the expectation that the functionality is unused - if a client attempts to use the removed functionality it will get an error.

+"fragile" or "frozen" describes C structs, which have very strict binary compatibility rules.
+Swift has "resilient" structs which store a witness table with metadata on their interpretation.

+The following changes are binary compatible:

+- Changing the body/value/initial value of a function, constant, or variable
+- Adding, changing, or removing a default argument
+- Changing a variable to a constant or vice versa
+- Adding, reordering, or removing members of resilient structs.
+- Adding, reordering, or removing cases of a resilient enum.
+- Changing parsing rules

 Interpreter
 ===========